Mental Health in the ‘Remote’ Workplaceachkarlaw-admin

 As well as outlining services that may be available to employees, such as the Employee Assistant Program or Specialized Organizational Services, employers can also encourage employees to speak with their managers or supervisors to discuss resources that may be available to them with respect to short-term or crisis counselling.

 Creating an open-door policy for employees working remotely is also key to promoting a supportive workplace environment.
 If employees have mental health concerns, including those who are more vulnerable or caring for vulnerable person(s) during this time, they will be more welcome to consult with employers about any concerns.

-If you are an employer and need more information on how to properly accommodate your employees during this time, or an employee and wish to know your rights and options when it comes to mental health concerns in the workplace our team of experienced legal professional at Achkar Law can help.
-Contact us by phone toll-free at 1-(800)771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer and need more information on how to properly accommodate your employees during this time, or an employee and wish to know your rights and options when it comes to mental health workplace our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at 1-(800)771-7882 or email us at [email protected] and we would be happy to assist.